Skip to main content

 Activity 8 - Providing guidance services

-• providing tailor made support to people with vulnerabilities
+• providing tailor made support to vulnerable people

 • enabling adults to make use of their entitlements to training